poonai/rust-bpf-fork/README.md

 # This is a friendly fork for my personal use
-Some of the apis are not updated for the recent bcc api's so, I have updated myself for my use.
-If you interseted in using this crate free feel to use.
+Some of the apis are not updated for the recent bcc api so, I have updated myself for my use.
+If you interseted in using this crate, free feel to use.
 All credits goes to the original author.
 Source repository [https://github.com/rust-bpf/rust-bcc]
 # rust-bcc